msposato1973/trading-data-analysis/README.md

 A high-performance Java 21 application built to analyze financial trade execution data, compute net long asset risk based on market mark prices, and aggregate trading volume by counterparty.

+There are two archives—one .zip and another (for Windows decompression); they are identical.
+Download, extract, and open with IntelliJ.
 ---

 ## 1. Requirements